illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/tooling-assignment-packer.md

 * Issue the command: `vagrant box remove ubuntu-server`
   * You can also use a `-f` flag to force the action
-  * You will also need to manually delete the `.vagrant` directory left behind: `rm -rf ./.vagrant`
+  * You will also need to manually delete the `.vagrant` directory left behind: `rm ./.vagrant`

 ### Notes while building the Vagrant box via Packer